dlutton/flutter_tts/README.md

 await flutterTts.isLanguageAvailable("en-US");

-// iOS and Web only
+// iOS, Android and Web only
 await flutterTts.pause();

 // iOS, macOS, and Android only